Zoosk Search: 7 Steps to Find Someones Profile

 Step #5: Zoosk Username Search If Nothing Else Works

 The “advanced search” options on Zoosk are fewer than many other sites offer.
 Advanced Search can make a search for an exclusive or evasive person very difficult and frustrating.
 Zoosk does not offer “username” searches, which means you CANNOT search for someone using their Zoosk display name.

 The one exception to searching for a particular person is through your “Connections” page.
 The “Connections” tab, located on the upper left side of the web-page, upon login.
 Look four selections under the “Search” tab and click “Connections” to view people you have ALREADY connected.

 Step #6: Zoosk Profile Views

 Sometimes the individual you’re seeking has also been searching for you!
 Look for exact matches and vague profiles that might be whom you’re searching – the “Views” tab, located beneath the “Connections” selection with an eyeglass symbol.

 Step #7: When All Else Fails, Call in Reinforcements!

-Social Catfish’s algorithm based search can seek out usernames, people, profiles and details across the entire world wide web and all platforms.
+Social Catfish’s algorithm-based search can seek out usernames, images, profiles, and details across the entire world wide web and all platforms.
 Social Catfish can minimize lost time and yield better results.